-Encourage girls to choose a mature tree that is near the edge of a clearing.
+Encourage students to choose a mature tree that is near the edge of a clearing (so that students can get a clear view of it from a distance).

-If you plan to ask the girls to identify their trees, discuss that.
+If you plan to ask the students to identify their trees, discuss that.
 If there are only a few types of trees in the area, you can teach them to distinguish those types.
-If there is a tree identification guide for some trees at your camp, this can also help.